grassrootseconomics/org-website/content/blog/no-nonsense.rst

 Our agenda for the day includes:

-Our agenda for the day includes:

-Our agenda for the day includes:

 * A match with the Bangla-Pesa volley ball team.
 * Displays of various media on Bangla-Pesa including our newest animation.
 * Speeches from honored guests, lawyers and community members
 * An enactment drama of Bangla-Pesa past present and future.
 * Program's Official re-Launch Ribbon Cutting

 Look out for the Bangla-Pesa street sign.
 Emma Onyango will operating out of various shops in the community accepting registrations in the program.